 The Center's publications range from monographs for scholars to a full-color timeline outlining the remarkable 2,600-year heritage of the pipe organ.

-Since its founding in 1979, the Center has sponsored over one hundred events, including workshops, research conferences and symposia, tours to historic instruments, solo recitals and early music concerts, educational programs for children, and programs—such as the Festival Organ exhibition—designed to interest the general public in classical keyboard instruments and their repertoire.
+Since its founding in 1979, the Center has sponsored over one hundred events, including workshops, research conferences and symposia, tours to historic instruments, solo recitals and early music concerts, and educational programs designed to interest the general public in keyboard instruments and their repertoire.

 The Westfield Center was founded in 1979 by Lynn Edwards and Edward Pepe to fill a need for keyboard events promoting performance practice and instrument building in historical styles.
 Ms. Edwards, an organist and scholar, served as the Center's Director 1987–1999.